neuralmagic/sparseml/integrations/ultralytics-yolov5/README.md

 There are two main workflows enabled by SparseML:
 - **Sparse Transfer Learning** - fine-tune a pre-sparsified YOLOv5 checkpoint on your own dataset **[RECOMMENDED]**

-- **Sparsification from Sractch** - apply pruning and quantization to sparsify any of the YOLOv5 models from scratch.
+- **Sparsification from Scratch** - apply pruning and quantization to sparsify any YOLOv5 model from scratch

 Once trained, SparseML enables you to export models to the ONNX format, such that they can be deployed with DeepSparse.